Merry we meet - Merry we meet - Merry we meet

 Compiled by George Knowles

 If you have ever done research into ancient history then you will no doubt have seem references to some of the old time masters of academia, the writers, poets and artists whose knowledge, wisdom and foresight have inspired so many.
-Those whose works live on, collected on shelves in dusty old museums, where they continue to be referenced by historians and others.
+Those whose works live on, collected on shelves in dusty old museums, where they continue to be referenced by academic's, historians and others.
 But have you ever wondered who these old masters are?
 Here is my attempt to find out about some of them: